microfan1/microfan1.github.io/README.md

 ## Research
 My recent research interests mainly focus on econometric theory, with topics including causal inference with machine learning, and high dimensional portfolio theory.
 I also have some ongoing projects relating to applied econometrics, emphasizing machine learning and big data.
+Data and (Stata, R) codes for some of my articles can be found in my personal website.

 ### Working papers
 Cost-aware Portfolios in a Large Universe of Assets, with Marcelo C. Medeiros, Hanming Yang and Songshan Yang